Ising formulations of many NP problems: Tree Problems

 \subsection{Minimal Spanning Tree with a Maximal Degree Constraint}

-The minimal spanning tree is the following: given an undirected graph $G=(V,E)$, where each edge $(uv) \in E$ comes with a cost $c_{uv}$, what is the tree $T\subseteq G$, which contains all vertices, such that the cost of $T$, defined as is minimized?
-Without loss of generality, we take $c_{uv}>0$ in this subsection (a large positive constant can always be added to each $c_{uv}$ ensure that the smallest value of $c_{uv}$ is strictly positive, since the number of edges of a tree is always $N-1$, if the number of vertices in $N$).
-We will also add a degree constraint, that each degree in $T$ be $\le \Delta$, which makes the problem NP-complete.
+The minimal spanning tree problem is the following: given an undirected graph $G=(V,E)$, where each edge $(uv) \in E$ is associated with a cost $c_{uv}$, what is the tree $T\subseteq G$, which contains all vertices, such that the cost of $T$, defined as is minimized (if such a tree exists)?
+Without loss of generality, we take $c_{uv}>0$ in this subsection (a positive constant can always be added to each $c_{uv}$ ensure that the smallest value of $c_{uv}$ is strictly positive, without changing the trees $T$ which solve the problem).
+We will also add a degree constraint, that each degree in $T$ be $\le \Delta$.
+This makes the problem NP-hard, with a corresponding NP-complete decision problem \cite{karp}.

-To solve this problem, we place a binary variable $y_e$ on each edge to determine whether or not that edge is included in $T$: We also place a large number of binary variables $x_{v,i}$ on each vertex, and $x_{uv,i} \ne x_{vu,i}$ on edge $(uv)$: the number $i=0,1,\ldots, N/2$ will be used to keep track of the depth a node in the tree, and if $x_{uv}=1$, it means that $u$ is closer to the root than $v$, and if $x_{vu}=1$ it means that $v$ is closer to the root, and we use another variable $z_{v,i}$ ($i=1,\ldots \Delta$) to count the number of degrees of each node.
+To solve this problem, we place a binary variable $y_e$ on each edge to determine whether or not that edge is included in $T$: We also place a large number of binary variables $x_{v,i}$ on each vertex, and $x_{uv,i}, x_{vu,i}$ on edge $(uv)$ (these are distinct spins): the number $i=0,1,\ldots, N/2$ will be used to keep track of the depth a node in the tree, and if $x_{uv}=1$, it means that $u$ is closer to the root than $v$, and if $x_{vu}=1$ it means that $v$ is closer to the root.
+Finally, we use another variable $z_{v,i}$ ($i=1,\ldots \Delta$) to count the number of degrees of each node.
 We now use energy $H=H_A+H_B$, where the terms in $H_A$ are used to impose the constraints that: there is exactly one root to the tree, each vertex has a depth, each bond has a depth, and its two vertices must be at different heights, the tree is connected (i.e., exactly one edge to a non-root vertex comes from a vertex at lower depth), each node can have at most $\Delta$ edges, and each edge at depth $i$ points between a node at depth $i-1$ and $i$, respectively: The ground states with $H_A=0$ are trees which include every vertex.
-Note that when we sum over $uv\in E$, we are not counting $vu$ as distinct, but when we notate $uv,vu\in E$, we \emph{do} treat $uv \ne vu$.
-We then add The minimum of $E$ will find the minimal spanning tree, subject to the degree constraint.
+In the last term in the sum, remember that $x_{uv,i}$ and $x_{vu,i}$ are both spins that are included for each edge; the notation in the summation is meant to remind us of this.
+We then add In order to solve the correct problem, we need to make sure that we never remove any $x_{uv,i}$ from $H_B$ in order to have a more negative total $H$.
+As each constraint in $H_A$ contributes an energy $\ge A$ if it is violated, we conclude that setting $0<B\max(c_{uv}) < A$ is sufficient.
+The minimum of $E$ will find the minimal spanning tree, subject to the degree constraint.